google/dwh-migration-tools/README.md

     The Dumper requires Java 8 or higher.
 To check Java version run the command `java -version` or refer to Java vendor documentation.
 Third party JDBC drivers might impose additional restrictions on Java versions.
-Refer to the JDBC driver manual for details.
+Refer to the JDBC driver's manual for details.

 - **Batch SQL Translation Client:** Command line utility to run a Batch SQL Translation job with support for macro expansion/unexpansion.
 For more